Overview

 What’s even more important is that these custom apps aren’t a one-and-done affair.
 When you find something inconvenient while using it, you just tell the AI “change this part to work like this.”
 What used to require submitting a feature request and waiting months for the development team to act on it gets resolved instantly.
 Users control their own product roadmap.
 What features to add, in what order to improve things - every decision is in the user’s own hands.

-A general-purpose to-do app used by 500,000 people versus a custom-built to-do app made just for you.
+Imagine a general-purpose to-do app used by 500,000 people alongside a custom-built to-do app made just for you.
 If both are free, which one would you use?
 The answer is obvious.

 The moment the reason for general-purpose services to exist - because you can’t build your own - disappears, the value of those services drops sharply.
 This is the fundamental crisis facing existing software companies.